 Some of the most famous street art areas in Brighton are the Prince Albert Pub on Trafalgar Street, with fascinating depictions of some of Britain’s late great artists, and Gloucester Road, Kensington Street, and Orange Row.

-Discover Brighton’s street art no modern city would be complete without the right share of street art, and Brighton is no exception.
-Amidst the colourful rainbow houses and vibrant shopping streets.
+Discover Brighton’s street art.
+No modern city would be complete without the right share of street art, and Brighton is no exception amidst the colourful rainbow houses and vibrant shopping streets.

 This street on North Laine follows a dynamic lifestyle.